People Are Making Facebook Groups to Cope With With Ruth Bader Ginsburg's Health Scare

 “Yesterday’s news really hit me hard and scared me.
 There was a sense of desperateness,” she says.
 “There is so much importance in RBG staying on the Supreme Court, especially after the Kavanaugh appointment.”

-An experienced community organizer, Dietrich quickly moved to unite friends and family and send positive energy Ginsberg’s way using the most efficient tool possible: Facebook.
+An experienced community organizer, Dietrich quickly moved to unite friends and family and send positive energy Ginsburg’s way using the most efficient tool possible: Facebook.
 She called it the Ruth Bader Ginsburg Positive Energy Circle.
 Within a few clicks, she had begun spreading the good juju.

 “I’ve been actually thinking about doing it for a little while, even before the incident.
 Now, I’m looking looking into organizing people in the group to sending cards, notes that say get well and ‘stay strong’ messages,” she says.